-A company listed on ASX must immediately notify ASX of any information concerning the company that would reasonably be expected to have a material effect on the price or value of its securities.
-Unlisted disclosing entities must similarly notify ASIC as soon as possible of materially price-sensitive information that is not generally available (or follow ASIC's published guidance regarding website disclosure).
-In both cases, there is a limited exception in relation to certain confidential information.
+An entity listed on ASX must immediately notify ASX of any information concerning the entity that would reasonably be expected to have a material effect on the price or value of its securities.6

 Civil and criminal penalties apply for non-compliance with the continuous disclosure requirements, and this liability extends to a director (or any other person) who is involved in a breach of these obligations (see further, section 12 below).
 However, a "due diligence" defence is available if the person took all reasonable steps to ensure that the entity complied with its continuous disclosure obligations and reasonably believed that the entity was complying.